niksilver/201-PocketPiano/README.md

 If you select a pattern or synth from the second layer then its corresponding LED will blink.

+This may not be what you want.
+The blinking doesn't play well with the Prese(p)tavox synth (because that repurposes the LEDs), or perhaps you just don't like it.

-If you don't like the blinking you can turn this off by editing the mother patch.
+If that's thet case, you can turn off the blinking by editing the mother patch.
-For pattern blinking go [pd leds] > [pd pattern-leds] > [pd blink-second layer] and follow the comments.
-For synth blinking go [pd leds] > [pd synth-leds] > [pd blink-second layer] and follow the comments.
+For synth blinking go to [pd leds] > [pd synth-leds] > [pd blink-second-synth-layer] and follow the comment next to the [moses] object.
+Similarly for pattern blinking.

 ## Changes